What is Shape Photography?

 The photographing forefront of a subject can flatten forms into shapes.
 Approaching your subject from an angle displays shadows that cultivate form.

-Depth of field influences the way shapes are read.
+The depth of field influences the way shapes are read.
 A shallow depth of field isolates the subject from the background, sometimes the foreground of an image, conveying a more dimensional picture.

 The borderless nature of blurred forms also creates a sense of activity within a photograph, contributing further to the perception of form.